Imagen de recurso

 1. Measurement range: concentration range measured by the sensor.

-2. Resolution: the smallest unit of measurement that can be indicated by the sensor.
+2. Resolution: smallest unit of measurement that can be indicated by the sensor.

-3. Operating temperature range: temperature interval at which the sensor is rated to operate safely and provide measurements.
+3. Operating temperature range: temperature interval at which the sensor is rated to operate safely and provide measurements. (*) In type A, the temperature range can be -40 to 50 ºC with heater.
+More information on this version on request.

 4. Operating RH range (Recommended RH range): humidity interval at which the sensor is rated to operate safely and provide measurements.

-5. Operating life: lifetime of the sensor at normal conditions.
+5. Operating life: time period during which the sensor can operate effectively and accurately under normal conditions.

-6. Guarantee range: limit covered by the guarantee.
+6. Guarantee range: concentration range covered by Kunak's guarantee.

 7. LOD (Limit Of Detection): measured at laboratory conditions at 20ºC and 50% RH.
-The limit of detection is the minimum concentration that can be detected as significantly different at zero gas concentration, based on the metric from the Technical Specification CEN/TS 17660-1:2022.
+The limit of detection is the minimum concentration that can be detected as significantly different from zero gas concentration, based on the metric from the Technical Specification CEN/TS 17660-1:2022.

 8. Repeatability (measured at laboratory conditions at 20ºC and 50% RH): closeness of the agreement between the results of successive measurements of the same measure carried out under the same conditions of measurement, based on the metric from the Technical Specification CEN/TS 17660-1:2022.